• Home

 The sixth issue of Who Cares LOL explores themes of rediscovery and play through Arlington’s history, art, and culture.
 The editor’s note reflects on perception and memory, setting the stage for a conversation with collector Steve Fernie about Amos Paul Kennedy Jr.’s prints commemorating the 1960 lunch-counter sit-ins, and how the act of collecting carries echoes of the city’s past.

 This issue also highlights skateboarding’s crossover into gallery space, an artist spotlight on Cathy Wu’s Impossible Spaces VR project, and a music interview with local musician Zak Suleri.
-Profiles of Ultimate Frisbee Hall of Famer Jenny Fey and designer Caroline MacDonald’s Allons•y collection round out the mix, weaving together art, sport, music, and fashion in Arlington’s creative landscape.
+Profiles of Ultimate Frisbee Hall of Famer Jenny Fey and designer Caroline MacDonald’s Allons•y collection round out the mix, weaving together art, music, and fashion.

 • music